DU8BL/Allstar-Asterisk-Full/README.md

 ### Notes:

 * Use the current revision as much as possible to prevent known bugs from previous revisions.
-* Address known bugs first before merging into the ASL3 base code.
+* Address known bugs first before merging it into ASL3 base code.
-* Dahdi package is compatible for kernel version 6.X.
+* The Dahdi package is compatible for kernel version 6.X.

 ### Submitting Issues: